Logos and uniforms of the Boston Red Sox: Alternate uniforms

 The Red Sox alternate home uniform jersey is red and worn with white pants.
 The original version of the red jersey was introduced in 2003.
 "RED SOX" is displayed across the chest in blue lettering outlined in white.
 Like the regular home uniforms, it does not feature the player's name on the back, with numbers in blue with white trim.
 Originally, the uniforms had blue piping that replicated the piping pattern of the regular home jerseys.
 The uniforms were worn very sparingly from 2003 to 2007, being used only for Sunday afternoon home games and the 4th of July.
 Thus, they were not seen on national television, except in the circumstance that they were used as part of a doubleheader.
 In 2008, the uniforms were worn for all Saturday home games, regardless of the game taking place in the afternoon or at night.
 In 2009, the blue piping was removed from the jersey and they began to be worn for all Friday night home games.
 For the 2009 season only, an alternate cap was used with this jersey featuring the "hanging Sox" logo.

 The alternate road uniform was introduced in 2009, and involves gray pants and a blue jersey with "BOSTON" in red lettering outlined in white across the chest.
 The numbers and name are also in red with white trim.
 They are also worn on most Friday road games.
 The alternate cap was also used for these uniforms in 2009 only.

-Since 2018, the Red Sox began wearing both their red and blue alternates more often (generally, when a team does not have a set pattern of usage, the uniform used for a particular game is up to the day’s starting pitcher).
-As such, the uniforms are no longer exclusive to Friday games, and the team sometimes wore their normal white and grey uniforms on select Fridays.
+From 2018 to 2023, the Red Sox wore both their red and blue alternates more often (generally, when a team does not have a set pattern of usage, the uniform used for a particular game is up to the day’s starting pitcher).
+As such, the uniforms were no longer exclusive to Friday games, and the team sometimes wore their normal white and grey uniforms on select Fridays.
 The blue alternates were worn when the Red Sox won the 2018 World Series at Dodger Stadium.

+In 2024, the home alternate red and road alternate blue uniforms were again worn exclusively during Friday games; the latter depending on the home team's uniform selection.
+After the season, the blue alternates were retired in favor of keeping the yellow City Connect uniform as their fourth core uniform.
+Because of this, on March 29, 2025, the home red alternates were worn on the road for the first time at the Texas Rangers, breaking a pair of precedents.
+It marked the first time since 1933 that the team's uniforms bore "RED SOX" in a road game, and the first time since 1989 that they wore uniforms without player names in a road game.
+Subsequently, the red alternates became the team's Friday road uniform (again depending on the opposing home team's choice of uniform color) following the introduction of their new City Connect uniform.